-Table 7-26.
+Table 7-24.
 TX Length Byte1 Register (0x1D)

-Function: High two nibbles of con nplete intended bytes to be transferr ed through FIFO Default Settings: Default is set to 0x00 at POR and EN = 0.
+Function: High two nibbles of complete intended bytes to be transferred through FIFO Default Settings: Default is set to 0x00 at POR and EN = 0.
 It is also automatically reset at TX EOF.
-Bit No. Bit No. Bit Name Function Description B7 Txl11 Number of complete byte bn[11] B6 Txl10 Number of complete byte bn[10] link wikkle of complete intended by too to be two growitted B5 Txl9 Number of complete byte bn[9] High nibble of complete intended bytes to be transmitted B4 Txl8 Number of complete byte bn[8] В3 Txl7 Number of complete byte bn[7] B2 Txl6 Number of complete byte bn[6] High with the of complete intended by the tendent to be transported B1 Txl5 Number of complete byte bn[5] High nibble of complete intended bytes to be transmitted B0 Txl4 Number of complete byte bn[4]
+Bit No. Bit Name Function Description B7 Txl11 Number of complete byte bn[11] B6 Txl10 Number of complete byte bn[10] High withten of complete intended by the to be transported B5 Txl9 Number of complete byte bn[9] High nibble of complete intended bytes to be transmitted B4 Txl8 Number of complete byte bn[8] В3 Txl7 Number of complete byte bn[7] B2 Txl6 Number of complete byte bn[6] High withten of complete intended by the to be transported B1 Txl5 Number of complete byte bn[5] High nibble of complete intended bytes to be transmitted В0 Txl4 Number of complete byte bn[4]

-Table 7-27.
+Table 7-25.
 TX Length Byte2 Register (0x1E)

-Function: Low transferred from e bytes to be transferred through FIF FO.
-Information about a broken byte and number of bits to be Default Setting s: Default is set to 0x00 at POR and EN = 0.
+transferred from Default Setting s: Default is set to 0.000 at POR and EN = 0.
 It is also automatically reset at TX EOF.
-Bit No. Bit Name Function Description B7 Txl3 Number of complete byte bn[3] B6 Txl2 Number of complete byte bn[2] link while of complete intended by the to be two constitued B5 Txl1 Number of complete byte bn[1] High nibble of complete intended bytes to be transmitted B4 TxI0 Number of complete byte bn[0] В3 Bb2 Broken byte number of bits bb[2] B2 Bb1 Broken byte number of bits bb[1] Number of bits in the last broken byte to be B1 Bb0 Broken byte number of bits bb[0] It is taken into account only when broken byte flag is set. В0 Bbf Broken byte flag B0 = 1 indicates that last byte is not complete 8 bits wide.
+Bit No. Bit Name Function Description B7 Txl3 Number of complete byte bn[3] В6 Txl2 Number of complete byte bn[2] Ligh nibble of complete intended bytes to be transmitted B5 Txl1 Number of complete byte bn[1] High nibble of complete intended bytes to be transmitted B4 TxI0 Number of complete byte bn[0] В3 Bb2 Broken byte number of bits bb[2] B2 Bb1 Broken byte number of bits bb[1] Number of bits in the last broken byte to be B1 Bb0 Broken byte number of bits bb[0] It is taken into account only when broken byte flag is set. В0 Bbf Broken byte flag B0 = 1 indicates that last byte is not complete 8 bits wide.